 A wise man once said to me that practice makes permanent, and not necessarily perfect.
 With my practice, I like to remember an old adage that is generally attributed to the US Navy Seals: Slow is smooth.
 Smooth is fast.

 It sounds nonsensical, but it makes perfect sense.
 We have to start our practice slowly so that it can be smooth.
 Only once it’s smooth, can it be fast.

-This is something that Joseph Alexander argues in his book on Funk Guitar Mastery, as well (on Amazon).
+This is something that Joseph Alexander argues in his book on Funk Guitar Mastery.
 As a matter of fact, the exercise that I’ll give to you at the end is partially inspired by something I learned from his book and I’m still practicing to this day.

 2) Play Triads On Strings That Are Close to Each Other

 Since triads are effectively just three notes that make up a chord, it is possible to create these combinations in any structure (here’s my guide on memorizing them by the way).